-Northminster has collected more than 22,000 lbs of shoes in the last five years.
+Northminster has collected more than 29,000 lbs of shoes in the last six years.
 Let's see how many more pounds we can collect.
-Please spread the word with the postcards inserted in the Sunday bulletins.
-Give them to your family, friends, coworkers, your plumber, your accountant, the cashier at Kroger and whoever else you may know.
+Please spread the word to your family, friends, neighbors and coworkers.

 So how do your unwanted shoes save lives?

 Shoes that are donated are given to WaterStep, and they sell the shoes to an exporter.
 (Walking/running/tennis shoes sell for more than other types of shoes.)
 The exporter then sells the shoes to small vendors in third world countries who sell them locally.
 WaterStep is thus contributing to micro-enterprise ventures that benefit the economy.
-Shoes that are no longer wearable are recycled.

 While the problem is huge, the solutions are simple.
 Using simple tools and effective training, an empowered community can learn to take care of its own water for generations.
 WaterStep equips people around the world with the tools, technology and training to provide safe water in their own communities.
 Since 1995, WaterStep has worked in more than 40 countries, and currently has 96 active projects worldwide.
 Clean water is the first step to achieving health, getting an education, and learning work skills.
 Water can transform a community.